-Note 1-Summary of significant accounting policies (continued)
+Note 1-Nature of operations and summary of significant accounting policies (continued)

 Investments - All investments are stated at fair value.
-The Clerk's investments consist of shares in the Florida Local Government Investment Trust ("FLGIT"), a public entity investment trust organized under the laws of the State of Florida.
+The Clerk's investments consist of shares in the Florida Local Government Investment Trust ("FLGIT"), a public entity investment trust organized under the laws of the state of Florida.
 This fund is considered to be a qualifying external investment pool, and the stated share price is substantially the same as fair value.